lucascantor/blog.lucascantor.com/src/posts/2018-02-17-manage-filevault-authorized-users.md

 featured: false
 tags:
   - Old Post
-disclaimer:
-  text: This is an old post.
-Content may be out of date.
+  - Mac Admin
 ---

+> ⚠️ This is an old post.
+>
+> Content may be out of date.

 The `fdesetup` utility can be used to manage which users are authorized to unlock FileVault encrypted boot volumes: